-As there are many others in this situation, there is a varied social scene, with potluck, writing groups, book clubs and other interest groups that are generally open to all women.
+As there are many others in this situation, there is a varied social scene, with writing groups, book clubs and other interest groups that are generally open to all women.
 Activities such as salsa and creative writing have sprung up in recent years.
-Notices of their meetings are posted regularly in local magazines as well as on social media platforms such as Twitter and Facebook.
+Notices about their meetings are posted regularly in local magazines as well as on social media platforms such as Twitter and Facebook.

 Due to the somewhat transient nature of expat life in Qatar, many people stay an average of only three years.
 Most of the groups (and people in general) are used to welcoming new arrivals and are very good at making fresh assignees feel welcome.
-If a new arrival doesn’t find a group for their particular interest, it is fairly easy to start one.
+If a new arrival doesn’t find a group for their particular interest, it's fairly easy to start one.

 Work-life balance in Qatar

 Those who move to Qatar as single working women will find the elusive work-life balance all the more important to establish.
 Spending all one's time doing business can get lonely.
-Start-up companies that demand long hours and companies that uphold the working days and times of Western countries (and not Qatar) often monopolise their employees' time and commitments.
+Start-up companies that demand long hours and companies that uphold the working days and times of Western countries often monopolise their employees' time and commitments.

 Those who deliberately limit the amount of time they spend at work and on email will find opportunities to explore the city and establish relationships outside of it.
 It’s important to make this effort, and there are networks related to professional working women that could be useful in helping to meet other women who aren’t able to develop friendships over coffee mornings.

-Those looking to make connections in the local community or outside the bubble of their living/working conditions, may find this takes a fair amount of determination, but it can be done.
+Those looking to make connections in the local community or outside the bubble of their living/working conditions may find this takes a fair amount of determination, but it can be done.
 The ephemeral nature of the expat community means that those who stay longer than three years – Qatari and non-Qatari – can be wary of the steady stream of inquiries by newcomers, and may be reluctant to make new friends.
 The best way to break into these communities is to get involved in meaningful activities, like volunteering and participating in charity work, and to give friendships time to develop.